Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-02-defining-functions.md

 ### Function-ify Drawing an Ellipse

-For a moment, let's pretend that line 7, where the circle is drawn, is some complex set of statements (or not, whatever...).
-We have decided to encapsulate that code in a function, so that it is easier to read our sketch.js file.
+For a moment, let's pretend that line 7, where the circle is drawn, is some complex set of statements.Let's also say, we have decided to encapsulate that code in a function, perhaps because it makes it easier to read our sketch.js file.
 To do this we might _define_ and _write_ a function called `drawCircle()`.
 This function, as its sole purpose, will draw a circle at `x:150px, y:150px`, that is `150px` in diameter.

 We would start, by first defining our new function, like so;